 A functional buyer portal covers at minimum four areas:

-- Lead history: a filterable list of leads delivered to this buyer, with date, contact fields, source campaign, and delivery status.
+- Lead history: a filterable list of leads delivered to this buyer, with date, contact fields, source pipeline, and delivery status.
 Buyers need this to reconcile against their CRM and audit for missing leads.

 - Dispute submission: a structured form where the buyer selects a lead and picks a reason code.
 Unstructured email disputes are difficult to track and easy to miss.